Fever spreads: China's property speculators descend on inland cities

 When China's property market saw similar price gains a few years ago, 47 cities imposed restrictions on home prices.
 This time around only half a dozen have done so, she said.

 One factor driving speculators into the property market is moribund stocks.
-Benchmark indexes .SSEC .CSI300 have fallen 13-15 percent this year, although some of China's commodities markets are rallying strongly.
+Benchmark indexes have fallen 13-15 percent this year, although some of China's commodities markets are rallying strongly.

 CHANGSHA'S SPECULATORS